SINGROUP/MechAFM/README.md

     coulomb: Defines whether coulomb interactions are on or off. (default: off)

+    tip_dummy_coulomb: Defines whether Coulomb interaction between tip particle and dummy particle is on or off. (default: off)

     use_external_potential: Defines whether the tip atom interacts with an external electrostatic potential.
 Works only for rigid systems with coulomb off. (default: off)